Northrop Grumman lifts 2023 revenue outlook on weapons demand

 By Pratyush Thakur and Mike Stone

-Oct 26 (Reuters) - U.S. defense company Northrop Grumman NOC.N on Thursday raised its annual revenue target for the second time this year after its third-quarter earnings beat analysts' estimates helped by strong weapons demand.
+Oct 26 (Reuters) - U.S. defense company Northrop Grumman NOC.N on Thursday raised its annual revenue target for the second time this year after reporting a jump in third-quarter revenue and profit helped by strong weapons demand.

 The tense geopolitical landscape has created a strong global appetite for U.S. weaponry, with nations actively engaged in negotiations and striking deals to acquire arms and looking to speed up ongoing contracts.
 Increased defense spending by the U.S. and its allies benefited Northrop's topline.